ev2900/BM25_Search_Example/README.md

 ```
 corpus = [
   "Hello there good man!",
-  "It is quite windy in Londong",
+  "It is quite windy in London",
   "How is the weather today?"
 ]
 ```